aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 The toolkit supports the following scenarios for Locally Running and Debugging code using the Serverless Application Model:

 -   users can locally invoke [SAM Template](#terms-sam-template) resources that are Lambda functions
--   users can locally invoke Lambda function handler code independent of SAM Templates
+-   users can locally invoke Lambda function handler code independent of templates
--   users can locally trigger API Gateway style SAM Template resources that are Lambda functions
+-   in the future, users will be able to locally trigger API Gateway style SAM Template resources that are Lambda functions (design is TBD)

-Each scenario has one or more relevant user experiences.
-The different debugging functionalities are discussed first.
-Then, the various user experiences are discussed, along with which scenarios they apply to.

 ## What can be Debugged Locally

 ### Lambda Functions Invoked Directly

-Users can directly invoke Lambda functions and run them locally.
+Users can directly invoke Lambda functions and debug them locally.

 Lambda functions can be invoked in the context of a Serverless Application.
 CloudFormation template resources of the type [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) or [`AWS::Serverless::Function`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) represent Lambda functions.
 The toolkit provides ways to invoke these resources.

-Lambda functions can also be invoked directly from code, without any Serverless Application context.
-This gives users a way to quickly iterate and experiment with a Lambda, before deciding to integrate their code into a Serverless Application.
+Lambda functions can also be invoked directly from code, without any CloudFormation or SAM Templates.
+This gives users a way to quickly iterate and experiment with Lambda code that may or may not be integrated into CloudFormation Templates, SAM Templates, or some other Infrastructure as Code technologies.

 ### Lambda Functions Invoked via API Gateway